Edition for Web Developers — Last Updated 3 June 2023

 In parallel, run these steps:

-Let unloadPromptCanceled be the result of checking if unloading is user-canceled for navigable's active document's inclusive descendant navigables.
+Let unloadPromptCanceled be the result of checking if unloading is canceled for navigable's active document's inclusive descendant navigables.

 If unloadPromptCanceled is true, or navigable's ongoing navigation is no longer navigationId, then: